Leaving Certificate Applied

 Each course consists of a number of modules.
 Each module takes place over half a year.
 There is also a wide range of practical courses, called vocational specialisms, from which the student can choose.

-Assessment takes place on the completion of modules and practical activities that allow the student to integrate the learning from different courses.
+Students are assessed on the completion of modules and practical activities that allow you to integrate your learning from different courses.

-Students who successfully complete the programme are awarded a Leaving Certificate from the Department of Education and Skills.
+Students who successfully complete the programme are awarded a Leaving Certificate from the Department of Education.
 The certificate is awarded at three levels:

 |Level||Marks and Credits Required|